EJournal Transition (Ongoing)

 A Systematic Review

 Emory librarians completed a systematic review of approximately 480 journals offered by these publishers to determine the appropriate format for these titles.
-A spreadsheet with these titles and decisions for e-only is linked below.
+A spreadsheet with these titles and decisions for e-only is attached below.
 Print copies of these journals will no longer be received beginning January 2011.

 Before we consider a title for e-only format, several conditions must be met, ranging from assurances that the content online meets or exceeds that in print, to archival rights which grant perpetual access to the volumes/years subscribed.
 In making recommendations library staff also have taken into consideration the usage of the journal or book (both in print and electronic formats) and the usability of the content.